Husty245/Husty245/README.md

 ### 💡 About Me

 - 💻 **Full-Stack Web Developer/Game Developer** who enjoys building intuitive front-end experiences and reliable back-end systems.
-I work with **JavaScript, HTML, CSS, Python, and recently Python**, and I’m always exploring new tools and technologies to sharpen my craft.
+I work with **JavaScript, HTML, CSS, and Python**, and I’m always exploring new tools and technologies to sharpen my craft.

 - 🛠️ I enjoy working around the stack, whether it’s learning responsive UIs.
 I care about writing clean, maintainable code and creating software that feels intentional and user-centered.